Slimordium/RxMqtt/README.md

 # RxMqtt

-This is a very basic implementation of a MQTT broker and MQTT client using RX.
+This is a basic implementation of a MQTT broker and MQTT client using .NET Standard 2.0 and Reactive Extensions (RX)